dispatchrun/wasi-go/README.md

 with an embedded scheduler (e.g. the Go runtime, or Rust Tokio scheduler) to schedule goroutines / green threads while waiting for I/O.

-:battery: **Extensibility**

-The library separates the implementation of WASI from the WebAssembly runtime host module, so that implementations of the provided WASI interface don't have to worry about ABI concerns.
-The design makes it easy to wrap, augment and extend WASI.

-:electric_plug: **Sockets**

-WASI preview 1 was unfortunately sealed before sockets support was complete.
-Many WebAssembly runtimes extend WASI with system calls that allow the module to create sockets, bind them to an address, listen for incoming connections and make outbound connections.
-This library supports a few of these sockets extensions.

-## Non-goals
+## Non-Goals

-Windows support, and virtual file system support.
-If you need these, consider using an alternative WASI implementation, such as the one bundled with the [wazero][wazero] runtime.
+`wasi-go` does not aim to bea drop-in replacement for the `wasi_snapshot_preview1` package that ships within the [wazero][wazero] runtime.
+For example, the `wasi-go` package does not build on Windows, nor does it allow customization of the file systems via a `fs.FS`.

 ## Usage

 ### As a Command

-A `wasirun` command is provided for running WebAssembly modules that use WASI system calls.
+A `wasirun` command is provided for running WebAssembly modules that use WASI host imports.
 It bundles the WASI implementation from this repository with the [wazero][wazero] runtime.

 ```console